alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 So overall, this is not a life hack.
 All we have is a surprising decision theory result, and that's fine too.

-(If interested, you can read a paper on this problem [here](http://rspa.royalsocietypublishing.org/content/465/2111/3309).
-I have not read it, so I can't vouch for whether it's a good paper.)